 In the following test, we compare the success rate of JtR wordlist cracking mode against a list of 551,638 MD5 hashes using our standard password list passwords.txt vs. UNIQPASS v14.
 We use JtR 1.7.9 community-enhanced version for this test.
 The hashes are passwords for accounts from several leaked databases described in LulzSec (final release).

 $ john --format=raw-MD5 --wordlist=passwords.txt --rules hashes.txt .. $ john --format=raw-MD5 --show hashes.txt ..
 219722 password hashes cracked, 331916 left

 $ john --format=raw-MD5 --wordlist=uniq.txt --rules hashes.txt .. $ john --format=raw-MD5 --show hashes.txt ..
 515043 password hashes cracked, 36595 left

 john --format=raw-MD5 --incremental --max-run-time=3600 hashes.txt.

-Password Length Distribution The chart below shows the password length distribution for UNIQPASS v13.
+Password Length Distribution The chart below shows the password length distribution for UNIQPASS v14.
 Each slice represents the number of entries having the specified length.

+The preview copy of UNIQPASS v14 is available for download at uniqpass_preview.txt (21MB).
 The complete list of UNIQPASS is available for purchase at only $12.99 USD.
-We accept Bitcoins where we charge the equivalent BTC amount as per current exchange rate at Mt.Gox.
+We accept Bitcoins where we charge the equivalent BTC amount as per current exchange rate at BTC-e.com.
 Alternatively, you may transfer $12.99 USD to our PayPal account at firstname.lastname@example.org.
 For other payment method, please contact us directly at email@example.com.
-See uniqpass_preview.txt (19.3MB) for a preview of UNIQPASS v13.

 Depending on your use cases, we recommend one or more of the following password recovery tools for use with UNIQPASS: